Article

 See Photo Location

-If you’ve traveled around Missouri, you might have heard about a summer getaway called a “float trip.”
-If you’re new to floating or looking to pick up a few tips before you head to the river, this guide is for you.
+Nothing says summer in the Show-Me State quite like a float trip.
+If you’re new to floating or looking to pick up a few tips before you head to the water, this guide is for you.

 What is Floating?

-A float trip involves heading down one of Missouri’s idyllic rivers in a raft, canoe, kayak or tube.
-Depending on the type of trip you’re looking for, floats can range from a lazy afternoon to a multi-day journey.
-While there are floating opportunities from spring through fall, Missouri’s cool rivers are a popular escape from the summer heat.
+Depending on how much time you have, floats can range from an afternoon outing to a multi-day journey.
+Floating is an enjoyable pursuit spring through fall, but Missouri’s cool rivers provide a popular escape from the summer heat.

 What Kind of Experience Are You Looking For?